 Juntos Facilitator Training

 Are you interested in helping students succeed in school and increasing the number of Latino youth going to college?
-Consider bringing Juntos to your community to help:
+If yes, partner with ISU Extension and Outreach to bring Juntos to your community to help:

 - prevent school dropouts